It’s in our DNA: Why the Columbus Region is a Hub for Gene Therapy Companies

 Gene Therapy Companies Spinoff & Accelerate A New Era of Growth

 Cutting-edge research from local hospitals and partner institutions also supplies the foundation for startups and spinoffs in the Region.
-Most recently in 2020, the success of NCH’s R&D led to the launch of Andelyn Biosciences — a for-profit gene therapy company affiliate that will manufacture materials for global biotechnology and pharmaceutical clinical studies.
+In 2020, the success of NCH’s R&D led to the launch of Andelyn Biosciences — a for-profit gene therapy company affiliate that will manufacture materials for global biotechnology and pharmaceutical clinical studies.

-Forge Biologics closed a $40 million funding round in July 2020 with participation from Columbus-based Drive Capital.
-The company’s 175,000 square foot Columbus Region facility, known as “The Hearth,” will conduct end-to-end manufacturing of gene therapy programs for biotech and pharma clients by mid-2021.
+Forge Biologics closed a $40 million funding round in 2020, a $120M Series B in April 2021 (the largest in Ohio history according to Pitchbook), and another $80 million in 2022.
+The company’s 175,000 square foot Columbus Region facility, known as “The Hearth,” conducts end-to-end manufacturing of gene therapy programs for biotech and pharma clients.
 One of the programs they are developing is a novel AAV and umbilical cord transplant combination to treat Krabbe disease.

 Life sciences and gene therapy companies looking to influence the field can benefit from the Region’s cutting-edge experience, dedicated labor market and strong private/public partnerships.
 Contact us today to learn how we can guide your company through the location decision process.

 Matt McQuade serves as the Managing Director, Business Development for One Columbus.